 - Add a pinch each salt and pepper.
 Then add lentils, stock, thyme and stir.
 Bring to a low boil, then reduce heat to simmer.
 Continue cooking until lentils are tender (35-40 minutes).

 - In the last 10 minutes of cooking, add the frozen veggies, stir, and cover to meld the flavors together.

 - OPTIONAL: To thicken the mixture, add 2-3 Tbsp mashed potatoes and stir.
 Alternatively, scoop out 1/2 of the mixture and whisk in 2 Tbsp cornstarch or arrowroot powder and whisk.
 Return to the pan and whisk to thicken.

 - Taste and adjust seasonings as needed.
 Then transfer to your prepared oven-safe baking dish and carefully top with mashed potatoes.
 Smooth down with a spoon or fork and season with another crack of pepper and a little sea salt.

-- Place on a baking sheet to catch overflow and bake at 425 for 10-15 minutes, or until the mashers are lightly browned on top.
+- Place on a baking sheet to catch overflow and bake for 10-15 minutes or until the mashers are lightly browned on top.

 - Let cool briefly before serving.
 The longer it sits, the more it will thicken.
 Let cool completely before covering, and then store in the fridge for up to a few days.
 Reheats well in the microwave.